 The Corporation relies on debt financing through its medium term notes program, Commercial Paper Program or existing credit facilities to finance the Corporation's daily operations, repay existing indebtedness, and fund capital expenditures.
-The Corporation's ability to arrange sufficient and cost-effective debt financing could be materially adversely affected by a number of factors, including financial market conditions and activity in the global capital markets, the regulatory environment in Ontario, the Corporation's business, operations, financial condition or prospects, compliance with covenants, the ratings assigned to the Corporation or the debentures issued under the Corporation's medium term notes program by credit rating agencies, the rating assigned to short-term borrowings under the Commercial Paper Program by a credit rating agency, and the availability of the commercial Paper Program, the

-Corporation has sufficient liquidity through its Revolving Credit Facility to repay its commercial paper obligations as they become due.
+The Corporation's ability to arrange sufficient and costeffective debt financing could be materially adversely affected by a number of factors, including financial market conditions and activity in the global capital markets, the regulatory environment in Ontario, the Corporation's business, operations, financial condition or prospects, compliance with covenants, the ratings assigned to the Corporation or the debentures issued under the Corporation's medium term notes program by credit rating agencies, the rating assigned to shortterm borrowings under the Commercial Paper Program by a credit rating agency, and the availability of the commercial paper market.
+In the event the Corporation is unable to maintain an R-1 (low) credit rating for its Commercial Paper Program, the Corporation has sufficient liquidity through its Revolving Credit Facility to repay its commercial paper obligations as they become due.
 The Corporation's only source of external equity financing is its existing shareholder, the City of Toronto.